david22swan/content-and-tooling-team/content/blog/updates/2022-07-01-status-update.md

 title: "2022-07-01: Content & Tooling Team Status Update"
 ---

+## I love that Friday feeling!

+It's been another quiet week while we work on replacing cogs and putting out fires behind the scenes.
+It feels like weeks are getting shorter as the holiday season starts hitting us.

+As mentioned on a previous post, this week we have decided to announce offically the retirement of several modules from our supported list.
+This is done in an effort to focus our resources on the areas that matter the most.
+We have also been discussing about the future of some of our internal tools, such as PRM, which might need a refactor soon enough.

+As usual, we'd like to thanks all community members for your contributions and let y'all know that they are very much appreciated.

+And that's all for now.
+Enjoy your weekend, folks!
 ## Community Contributions

 We'd like to thank the following people in the Puppet Community for their contributions over this past week: